Family histories are not always what you may expect in Ireland, and can be difficult to find

 More connected than suspected

 With a FITZPATRICK connection, through marriage, to the family of West Cork hero Michael COLLINS, and a great uncle that participated in the Kilmichael Ambush, in many ways Felicity seems to be related to almost everyone around the district.
-Therefore, it is understandable why she feels some much at home.
+Therefore, it is understandable why she feels so much at home.

 Guests at Ballynoe House can discuss their family history with the resident genealogist.
 This can be anything from an introduction to the lives and origins of their grandparents, or more in-depth investigations.
 A significant research network has been established that will allow guests to follow up anything they find of interest in families connected to West Cork and the wider British Isles.
 The interest in Irish genealogy is very popular, despite the difficulties, and West Cork benefits from many research groups and individuals who will help for free.
-Americans of Irish heritage can find is especially difficult when their ancestors as simply recorded as coming from Ireland.
+Americans of Irish heritage can find it especially difficult when their ancestors are simply recorded as coming from Ireland.